 No schools in or near Minneapolis, Minnesota, offer degrees strictly in holistic nutrition.
-More commonly, programs can be found in holistic health studies.
+More commonly, programs can be found in the related area of holistic health studies.
 Within these types of programs, students can find courses addressing nutrition, herbology and the healing qualities of food.
 Such programs are mainly found at the graduate level.
 One university near Minneapolis offering these degree programs is detailed here.
 Learn about degrees awarded and course topics likely to be discussed.
 The table in this article provides statistical information about this school.

-- St. Catherine's University is located in St. Paul, and is situated about seven miles from downtown Minneapolis.
+- St. Catherine's University is located in St. Paul and is situated about seven miles from downtown Minneapolis.
 It offers a graduate certificate and master's degrees in holistic health studies.